ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 Ok now.
 The first set of research questions yielded very interesting results.
 Since depression and anxiety are the two most prevalent mental health conditions based on the box plot, and we learned that younger populations tend to suffer more, i thought i’d explore to see what other factors may be contributors.
 Young populations often include students, so I found a dataset on student mental health.
 This dataset correlates anxiety and depression presence to year level and CGPA.
 I wanted to learn if either of these factors possibly contribute to anxiety and depression:

-### Research Question #2:

-**What correlation do the academic factors of "Year level" and "CGPA" (cumulative GPA) have with depression and anxiety?**

-Include the 4 bar plots from analysis file to show this for the 2x2 conditions

-(explanation of plots from analysis file)